 Since Ready To Learn's (RTL) inception, public media has produced and disseminated a collection of high quality, evidence-based content to advance the school readiness skills of children, particularly those in low-income communities.
-In addition to creating content for broadcast, Internet, and mobile platforms, local stations work with community partners to extend learning.
+In addition to creating content for broadcast, Internet, and mobile platforms, local stations work with community partners to extend learning and target resources where they are needed most.
 Each year, CPB and PBS collaborate with hundreds of local stations and their partners to implement literacy, math and science resources with children, families, and educators.

 In recent years, RTL has been agile and innovative in response to dramatic changes in the media landscape with the advent of mobile technology.
-As more American families have gained access to mobile devices, this new technology environment has redefined how both adults and children in RTL's target audience access and use content.
-For public media and RTL policy leaders, the strategy has been to build upon a strong foundation of universal broadcast television, a nationwide network of local PBS stations, and the beloved PBS KIDS characters that comprise
+As more American families have gained access to mobile devices, this new technology environment has redefined how adults and children in RTL's target audience access and use content.
+For public media and RTL policy leaders, the strategy has been to build upon a strong foundation of universal broadcast television, a nationwide network of local PBS stations, and the beloved PBS KIDS characters that comprise public media's early childhood line-up so that families and community organizations can excel in using RTL's educationally-sound videos, games, and other interactive resources via television, web, smartphone, tablet, and hands-on, real-world experiences.